LaloGarces/Blockchain-with-Python/README.md

 Where:

-- Index: The number of the block.
+- **Index**: The number of the block.
-- Time Stamp: The moment of the creation of the block.
+- **Time Stamp**: The moment of the creation of the block.
-- Proof: We're going to use Proof of Work (PoW) to mine the block.
+- **Proof**: We're going to use Proof of Work (PoW) to mine the block.
-- Previous Hash: The hash of the last block.
+- **Previous Hash**: The hash of the last block.

+**IMPORTANT**

+What is Proof of Work?

+Proof of work (PoW) is a decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the system.